 A Member entitled to vote who may make a proposal to make, amend, or repeal a By- law in accordance with the Act which requires at least sixty (60) days’ notice.
 The new, amended, or repealed By-law will be submitted to the Members at the next meeting of Members and, except for those amendments that are considered fundamental changes, the voting Members may confirm, reject or amend the By-laws by Ordinary Resolution.

+SECTION FIFTEEN

-SECTION FIFTEEN AMENDMENT OF LETTERS PATENT
+AMENDMENT OF LETTERS PATENT/ARTICLES

-A proposal to apply to the Province of Ontario for an amendment to the Letters Patent shall require the support of the majority of Members at a meeting of Members duly called for the purpose of making such an amendment.
+A proposal to apply to the Province of Ontario for an amendment to the Letters Patent/Articles shall require a Special Resolution at a meeting of Members duly called for the purpose of making such an amendment.

 SECTION SIXTEEN

 FUNDAMENTAL CHANGES

-A Special Resolution is required to make the following fundamental changes to the By-laws or articles of the Corporation.
+A Special Resolution is required to make the following fundamental changes to the Articles of the Corporation.
 Fundamental Changes are defined as follows:

 Change the Corporation’s name;